denilsonsa/crx-uri-splitter/README.md

 ### Do you know there is a newer version of punycode.js?

 Yes, I know.
 But [newer versions dropped support for running it inside Browser](https://github.com/bestiejs/punycode.js/commit/cd35cc29f01db597ff0122d314b572b2180687ec).

+### How do I customize the fonts?

+You use the same syntax as [CSS `font` property](https://developer.mozilla.org/docs/Web/CSS/font).

+### I've messed up with the font definition.
+How do I reset it to the default?

+Just delete whatever you wrote in there, and that option will be reset to the default.
+Then just close and reopen the options screen to see the default font in there.

 Credits
 -------